tobek/headsoak/notes.md

 every time you open up or switch to it (shouldn't be distracting actually...) like a popup in the corner with an autosuggestion you can approve or remove. could use automated summarization. "should this note about 'blah blah blah' have the 'blah' tag?""

+# describing

+- An API for your writing/text
 - Evernote and Vim had a baby, and she was beautiful.
 Trello's the godmother.
 - Git for creative writing
 - Computational linguistics for the masses
-- An API for your writing